Yleisradio/chtf/README.md

 This project is intended to be a safe, welcoming space for collaboration.
 By participating in this project you agree to abide by the terms of [Contributor Code of Conduct](CODE_OF_CONDUCT.md).

-## Credits
+## Licence and Credits

+The software is available as open source under the terms of the [MIT License](LICENSE).

-Idea and implementation heavily affected by [chruby](https://github.com/postmodern/chruby).
+Original idea and implementation of `chtf` heavily affected by [chruby](https://github.com/postmodern/chruby).

+Included [terraform-installer](https://github.com/robertpeteuil/terraform-installer) is released under the [Apache 2.0 License](https://github.com/robertpeteuil/terraform-installer/blob/1.5.4/LICENSE).